 Totally!
 Press your fathead pizza dough into a greased casserole dish instead.
 Top it with your toppings, and slice it up for a low carb pizza casserole that’ll feed the whole crew.

-What Are Some Protein Packed Toppings?
+What Are Some Protein-Packed Toppings?

 In our house, protein is a required topping on all our pizzas…

-I like to pick a protein that’ll compliment our sauce, veggie and cheese combo — from meatza made with ground beef, to shredded chicken for a chicken crust pizza inspired slice, here are a few other ideas:
+I like to pick a protein that’ll complement our sauce, veggie and cheese combo — from meatza made with ground beef, to shredded chicken for a chicken crust pizza inspired slice, here are a few other ideas:

 - Traditional meats (sausage, ham, pepperoni)

 - Top-notch meats (steak, chicken, meatballs)